CADWRDeltaModeling/HelloSCHISM/docsrc/preprocessor.rst

    The information on **iupwind_t** variable needs to be updated

-Setting *iupwind_t=2* is a single flag change in **param.in.** However, because it is a hybrid scheme, SCHISM expects a property file called **tvd.prop** of 0 and 1 values describing where TVD can be used potentially.
+Setting *iupwind_t=2* is a single flag change in **param.nml**.
+However, because it is a hybrid scheme, SCHISM expects a property file called **tvd.prop** of 0 and 1 values describing where TVD can be used potentially.
 Keep in mind, even with this file TVD will only be used if *H > 6m*.

 The .prop file format just pairs element numbers and values.
 We are controlling TVD entirely with depth, so we just need a prop file full of ones.
 There are 4636 elements in the domain (you can get this number from first number on the second line of **hgrid.gr3**).
 So this file will be two columns, the first of which will be the numbers 1 to 4636 and the second of which will be the number 1: